What is Hepatitis A?

 - Yellow skin or eyes (jaundice)

 Not everyone with hepatitis A has symptoms.
-Adults are more likely to have
+Adults are more likely to have symptoms than children.

 People who get hepatitis A may feel sick for a few weeks to several months but usually recover completely and do not have lasting liver damage.
 In some people, the illness may be so severe that the person needs to be hospitalized.
 In rare cases, hepatitis A can cause liver failure and even death.
 This is more common in older people and in people with other serious health issues, such as chronic liver disease.